 He was really funny like that.

 Other favorite memories of John are:

 - On the way to my cousin's wedding on Long Island, I absentmindedly left my phone on the train.
 A Samaritan located and turned in the phone, but the LIRR would only allow it to be picked up in person, they would not ship it.
-John offered to head to Penn Station from their apartment (not a short trip) and send the phone back to me, which he did.
+John offered to head to Penn Station from their apartment (not a short trip) and send the phone back to me in Northern Virginia, which he did.
 While I know it was inconvenient and required a lot of logistics, he made me feel he was happy to help

 - When Meredith and John had to move their wedding from Malibu, California to Orlando, Florida very quickly due to both of Meredith's parents being ill and not able to travel, John not only went with the flow, he also embraced it.
 So many things did not go as planned during the wedding celebration (photographer broke out in hives and left without telling anyone, audio did not work, so reception music was played via niece's Hello Kitty boom box and a microphone, etc.) and instead of either John or Meredith getting upset, they laughed at the absurdity of it all and as a result, set the tone for the most memorable and fun wedding I've ever attended